-Students rise into to seventh grade with the excitement that comes with rotating classes, their own locker space, and the exploratory program.
-Rigorous academics and community service learning through the advisory program are avenues to transform students into prepared 8th grade graduates.
+Seventh grade brings new opportunities for growth that comes with rotating classes, their own locker space, and choosing an exploratory program.
+Rigorous academics and community service learning through the advisory program are avenues to transform students into prepared eighth grade graduates.

-Each class will focus on the common core standards.
-Focus in the 7th grade will intertwine mathematical skills: numerical calculations, algebraic manipulation, spatial visualization, measurement and estimation, with numerical, algebraic, geometrical, analytical concepts.
+Each class will focus on the common core standards drawing from the Big Ideas: Red textbook as well as the ALEKS Middle School Math Course 2.
+Focus in the seventh grade will intertwine mathematical skills: numerical calculations, algebraic manipulation, spatial visualization, measurement and estimation, with numerical, algebraic, geometrical, analytical concepts.
 Students will enhance their reasoning, communication and thinking skills by monitoring their learning.
 The course will cover the number system by applying previous knowledge of operations on rational numbers, expressions and equations by applying properties of the operations and solving equations, geometry through constructing and describing the relationship of the figures, and statistics by applying information gathered to draw inferences.

-Grade Seven Science is a year-long, standards-based course in Earth Science.
+Science is a year-long, Next Generation Science Standards-based course in Life Science.
 Its purpose is to activate the intellectual curiosity of adolescent learners about their world and the wonders of science.
 Students develop their inquiry skills as they explore science concepts.
-Students will be asked to observe, infer, predict, collect data, communicate, collaborate, and problem solve around Earth Science topics.
+Students will be asked to observe, infer, predict, collect data, communicate, collaborate, and problem solve around Life Science topics.
+These topics include structure and function at the cellular level, genes and their interactions, and ecosystems and their interactions.